 Buyers are increasingly influenced online through reviews, ratings, and industry influencers.

 According to an IDC report, 75 percent of B2B buyers use social media to research vendors before any outreach occurs.

-A recent B2B Buyers’ Survey revealed that buyers are using three (3) social tools to conduct their research:
+A B2B Buyers’ Survey revealed that buyers are using three (3) social tools to conduct their research: